Request handler for a function in Go

 }

-// The response body must be returned as an array of bytes
+// The response body must be returned as a byte array.

 return body, nil